Maya and Jacob reunited after shock attack in Emmerdale

 - Can Pollard stop Maya kidnapping Jacob in Emmerdale?

-David is then infuriated to see Jacob has come to visit Maya, disheartened his son is still under Maya’s spell and doesn’t realise what she did to him was child abuse.
+David is then infuriated to see Jacob has come to visit Maya, disheartened his son is still under her spell, unaware that what she did to him was child abuse.

-When father and son are back at home Jacob makes a revelation about his dad that turns David’s loved ones against him, causing David in turn to take drastic action that makes an already tense situation even worse…
+When father and son are back at home, Jacob makes a revelation about his dad that turns David’s loved ones against him, causing him in turn to take drastic action…

 “I can’t really say too much, but there is good stuff still to come.
 For Maya, this is definitely a story that still has more to play…”